-1.15 Declining real estate markets in the mid-1980s contributed heavily to widespread losses in the savings institutions industry, evidenced by the insolvency of the savings industry's federal deposit insurance fund.
+- 1.15 Declining real estate markets in the mid-1980s contributed heavily to widespread losses in the savings institutions industry, evidenced by the insolvency of the savings industry's federal deposit insurance fund.
 The FIRREA provided funds for the resolution of thrift institutions, replaced the existing regulatory structure, introduced increased regulatory capital requirements, established limitations on certain investments and activities, and enhanced regulators' enforcement authority.
-The FIRREA redefined responsibilities for federal deposit insurance by designating separate insurance funds, the Bank Insurance Fund (BIF), and the Savings Associations Insurance Fund (SAIF).
+The FIRREA redefined responsibilities for federal deposit insurance by designating separate insurance funds: the Bank Insurance Fund (BIF) and the Savings Associations Insurance Fund (SAIF).
 The FIRREA also established the Resolution Trust Corporation (RTC) to dispose of the assets of failed thrifts.
-The RTC is no longer in existence and its work is now being done by the FDIC.

-1.16 As the 1980s came to a close, record numbers of bank failures began to drain the BIF.
-The FDICIA provided additional funding for the BIF but also focused the least-cost resolution of and prompt corrective action (PCA) for troubled institutions and improved supervision and examinations.
-The FDI-CIA also focused the regulatory enforcement mechanism on capital adequacy.
-Many of the FDICIA's provisions were amendments or additions to the existing Federal Deposit Insurance Act (FDI Act).

-1.17 In April 2006, the FDIC merged the BIF and the SAIF to form the Deposit Insurance Fund (DIF).
+The RTC is no longer in existence and its work is now done by the FDIC. - 1.16 As the 1980s came to a close, record pumbers of bank failures began to drain the BIF.
+The FDICIA provided additional funding for the BIF but also focused on the least-cost resolution of and prompt corrective action (PCA) for troubled institutions and improved supervision and examinations.
+The FDICIA also focused the regulatory enforcement mechanism on capital adequacy.
+Many FDICIA provisions were amendments or additions to the existing Federal Deposit Insurance Act (FDI Act). - 1.17 In April 2006, the FDIC merged the BIF and the SAIF to form the Deposit Insurance Fund (DIF).
 This action was pursuant to the provisions in the Federal Deposit Insurance Reform Act of 2005 (Reform Act).
-Under the Reform Act, the FDIC may set the designated reserve ratio, calculated as the target insurance fund size as a percentage of estimated insured deposits, within a range of 1.15 percent to 1.50 percent of estimated insured deposits.

-1.18 A desire to allow banks to serve a broad spectrum of customer financial needs caused Congress to pass legislation in 1999.
+Under the Reform Act, the FDIC may set the designated reserve ratio, calculated as the target insurance fund size as a percentage of estimated insured deposits, within a range of 1.15% to 1.50% of estimated insured deposits. - 1.18 A desire to allow banks to serve a broad spectrum of customer financial needs led Congress to pass legislation in 1999.
 The Gramm-Leach-Bliley Act (also known as the Financial Services Modernization Act) changed the types of activities that are permissible for bank holding company affiliates and for subsidiaries of banks.
 The bill created so-called financial holding companies that may engage in a broad array of activities.
-Financial holding company affiliates could provide insurance as principal, agent, or broker and may issue annuities.
-These affiliates may engage in expanded underwriting, dealing in, or making a market in securities, as well as engage in expanded merchant banking activities.
-The legislation affirmed the concept of functional regulation.

-1.19 Federal banking regulators continue to be the primary supervisors of the banking affiliates of financial holding companies and state insurance authorities supervise the insurance companies, and the SEC and securities self-regulatory organizations supervise the securities business.
+Financial holding company affiliates may provide insurance as principal, agent, or broker and may issue annuities.
+These affiliates may engage in expanded underwriting, dealing in, or making a market in securities and engage in expanded merchant banking activities.
+The legislation affirmed the concept of functional regulation. - 1.19 Federal banking regulators continue to be the primary supervisors of banking affiliates of financial holding companies, state insurance authorities supervise insurance companies, and the SEC and securities self-regulatory organizations supervise the securities business.
 Each functional regulator determines appropriate capital standards for the companies it supervises.
-The Treasury and the Federal Reserve have the authority to approve additional activities to be permissible for financial holding companies.
-To maintain financial holding company status, all of a bank holding company's insured deposit taking subsidiaries must be "well capitalized," "well managed," and have at least a satisfactory Community Reinvestment Act rating.
+The Treasury and the Federal Reserve have the authority to permit additional financial holding company activities.
+To maintain their status as financial holding companies, all bank holding companies' insured deposit-taking subsidiaries must be "well capitalized," "well managed," and have at least a satisfactory Community Reinvestment Act rating.